SkylineCommunications/dataminer-docs/connector-help/connector_help/Avid_Interplay_PAM.md

 # Avid Interplay PAM

-This driver retrieves the folder structure from the Avid Interplay Production Asset Manager (PAM) solution and allows the user to define the access rules of the DataMiner user groups for these folders.
+This connector retrieves the folder structure from the Avid Interplay Production Asset Manager (PAM) solution and allows the user to define the access rules of the DataMiner user groups for these folders.

 ## About